Our Social Media Obsession

 Predicting Social Media Use

-- Number of Facebook Friends was best predicted by three variables (in order of contribution): total social media sites at which the participant had an account, negative attitudes toward technology (a negative predictor) and anxiety about not being able to check in with new communication modalities as often as they would like.
+- The number of Facebook friends was best predicted by three variables (in order of contribution): total social media sites at which the participant had an account, negative attitudes toward technology (a negative predictor), and anxiety about not being able to check-in with new communication modalities as often as they would like.

 What is Driving Us?
 Anxiety or Pleasure?